PaulJerimy/SecCertRoadmap/README.md

   - Build consistent readability rules into certification placement
 - Certification Filtering
   - Highlight based on selectors such as agency, security domain, and personal criteria
-  - Allow searching for keywords in the PostgresDB
+  - Allow searching for keywords in the database
   - Filter out certifications based on user input and redraw using procedural rules
 - Chart templates
   - Add additional default layouts based on other frameworks such as CompTIA or SABSA